tictacthomas/BlueTabs/README.md

+# Blue Tabs
-# Custom Tab Switcher inspired by the microsoft edge tab view. with manny of the same features and some new once to increase efficiency
+**A customizable Tab Switcher inspired by the microsoft edge tab view. with manny of the same features and some new once to increase efficiency**

 works in all browsers that suport chrome extentions the extention whil soon be available in the chrome extention web store too